e-erfani/SEA_STARR/README.md

 ### Authors:
 - The main post-processing code is developed by Ehsan Erfani.
 - The codes regarding the conversion to DEPHY format are created by Michael Diamond for NOAA-SAM and are modified by Ehsan Erfani for UW-SAM.
+- The Matlab code for generating the forcing file is created by Peter Blossey and is modified by Ehsan Erfani to add new features and analyses.

 ### Codes:
 - SEASTARR_postprocessing.ipynb: Use LES SAM UW model outputs and perform post-processing analysis